-In FFY2022, in addition to patrolling the highways and performing inspections, NMSP will utilize the Compliance and Review Enforcement Unit to conduct operations across the state where there are no certified personal stationed.
-NMDPS believes this new priority will aide us in enforcing federal regulations, but more importantly educate the business and ensure compliance all federal regulations.
+In addition to patrolling the highways and performing inspections, NMSP will utilize the Compliance and Review Enforcement Unit to conduct operations statewide in areas where there are no certified personal stationed.
+NMDPS believes this new priority will not only aide us in enforcing federal regulations, but more importantly will serve to educate the business and ensure compliance all federal regulations.